B3tterTogeth3r/Walhalla-v2/README.md

 current user is displayed and refreshed in real time.
 - Added new function goHome.
 It can be called from anywhere with a fragment manager.
 Its purpose is to send the user back to his in app home screen.

+## Portrait mode, drinks, fcm and more
+21.06.2021 03:55<br>
+*Version code:* `2_5_210621` *- Version name:* `Alpha 2.5 21.06.2021`<br>
+- Force app to always be in portrait mode.
+- added fcm to person to send personalized push messages
+  - on every app load the fcm token gets updated in Firestore
+  - if fcm token changes for a signed in user while app is running, it gets updated for sign in users
+- drinks fragment:
+  - added four menu items
+    1. Send reminder: Send a reminder push message to all signed in users who have a fcm token and whose balance is below zero (Maybe send a mail too).
+This does not work yet.
+To get it to work I have to write a different kind of cloud function.
+But I am too tiered right now for that.
+    2. Add invoice: A dialog to add drinks to this persons, reduce the price of that drinks from that persons balance and upload the drink.class object to firestore
+    3. Add payment: A person made a payment.
+The amount will be added to the persons balance and to the account of the current semester.
+    4. Fine: A person got a fine.
+It can be added here and will be removed from the persons balance.